afni/afni_doc/nonhuman/macaque_tempatl/atlas_charm.rst

 Contents
 ^^^^^^^^^^^^^^^^^^^

 The CHARM parcellates the macaque cortex at six spatial scales.
-This allows the researcher to choose the appropriate level of investigation for their study design and data.
+The finest level is based on the D99 atlas, while the broadest level forms four cortical lobes.
+Between these levels, regions are progressively grouped to form increasingly large composite structures.
+This allows the researcher to choose the appropriate scale of investigation for their study design and data.

+.. list-table:: Example of the CHARM hierarchical structure
+   :header-rows: 1
+   :widths: 100

+   * - Tree diagram showing successively finer parcellation of the inferior temporal cortex (from Jung et al., 2020)
+   * - .. image:: media/charm/CHARM_Level_Flow_Orinoco.png

 The CHARM is distributed as a single data set with six sub-volumes.
 Note that for the purpose of using AFNI sub-brick selectors, CHARM Level 1 is volume ``"[0]"`` and Level 6 is volume ``"[5]"``, because AFNI (like Python and C) use zero-base counting.

-As a wise person once said, templates and atlases go together like peanut butter and jelly.
-It really doesn't make sense to consider and atlas without acknowledging/using the underlaying space defined by its associated template.
-That is why the CHARM is distributed with its definitive template, the NMT v2.
+The CHARM is distributed with the NMT v2.
 The NMT v2 has several forms and variants (based on symmetry/asymmetry, FOV and voxel size), and for each of these there is an accompanying CHARM.

-|
+Note that the NMT download also includes a CSV table file of the ROI labels, hierarchically organized.
+This can be viewed as a simple text file or within any spreadsheet software, such as shown in the following image.

+.. list-table:: Snippet of the CHARM hierarchical data table
+   :header-rows: 1
+   :widths: 100

+   * - Part of the CHARM ROI organizational table text file included in NMT download
+   * - .. image:: media/charm/img_charm_csvtable.png

 Example images
 ^^^^^^^^^^^^^^^^^^^